Gin and Tonic Punch

-Our Lavender Gin and Tonic Punch is light and refreshing!
-It’s naturally flavored and the beautiful purple hue is from butterfly pea tea.
-Absolutely perfect party punch for spring and summer.
+This Gin and Tonic Punch with lavender is light and refreshing!
+It’s naturally flavored, and the beautiful purple hue is from butterfly pea flowers.
+It’s perfect for party punches in spring and summer.

 Purple gin and tonic punch with lime slices in a punch bowl.

-I planted about 15 lavender plants in my yard and they are all blooming and look gorgeous!
-Lavender is one of my favorite scents and flavors so I like to incorporate it into foods and cocktails as much as I can.
+I planted about 15 lavender plants in my yard, and they are all blooming and looking gorgeous!
+Lavender is one of my favorite scents and flavors, so I like to incorporate it into foods and cocktails as much as I can.

-I thought adding a hint of lavender to one of my favorite cocktails would be nice: a gin and tonic.
+I thought adding a hint of lavender to one of my favorite cocktails would be nice.

-Not only does this cocktail have a lavender flavor and scent, but it also has the most beautiful purple color!
-It’s a crowdpleaser for sure!
+Not only does this cocktail have a lavender flavor and scent, but it’s also the most beautiful purple color!
+It’s definitely a crowd-pleaser!

 Infusing spirits is a great way to get the natural flavor that you want in alcohol.
 Herbs, fruit, berries, and even candy all work great for ensuring spirits!
-For this, we used 2 tablespoons lavender to 1 1/12 cups of gin.
+For this, I used 2 tablespoons lavender to 1 1/12 cups of gin and 2 tbsp butterfly pea flower.

 The longer the lavender sits in the gin, the stronger the taste and smell.
 For this, you can do anywhere from 5-24 hours.